gchq/stroom-docs/content/en/docs/proxy/architecture.md

 tags:
   - proxy
 description: >
-  An overview of the architecture of Stroom-Proxy (v7.8 or later).
+  An overview of the architecture of Stroom-Proxy.
 ---

 ## Overview